deadlysyn/splinter/README.md

     1. Update `CONF` to point to `<your-conig-name>.json`
 1. `cf push`

-__A note on frequency...  running every minute or less frequently is usually fine, but running too often may result in spurious errors from services under test.
+Running every minute or less frequently is usually fine, but running too often may result in spurious errors from services under test.
+Splinter tries to minimize collisions by generating random names for test artifacts, but you may hit connection or other resource limits.

-Splinter tries to minimize collisions by generating random names for test artifacts, but you may hit connection or other resource limits.__
+The idea is to integrate this with your monitoring solution.
+You can monitor the HTTP status code, graph `seconds_elapsed`, etc. This could be done via direct polling (if you expose the endpoint) or via an internal process (even a concourse pipeline) which periodically polls the endpoint internally, adjusts as needed, then submits upstream to New Relic or similar.

 # References